qiuwenbaike/Write/README.md

 desktops and on mobile screens.
 If you need unresponsive design, just set in `LocalSettings.php`:

-    $wgMedikResponsive = false;
+    $wgWriteResponsive = false;

 #### Content width

-You can set the content width with `$wgMedikContentWidth`, which has four
+You can set the content width with `$wgWriteContentWidth`, which has four
 options:

 - `default`